-Glue the Cans on the Base
+Glue the Cans to the Base

-Before you touch your glue gun, play with the positioning of the cans until you find an arrangement you like.
-Once you feel ready, start by running a ring of hot glue around the bottom of the first can and stick it to the wood plaque.
+Before you start attaching them to the base, play with the positioning of the cans until you find an arrangement you like.
+Once you feel ready, start by running a ring of hot glue around the bottom edge of the first can and stick it to the wood plaque.
 Repeat with all of your remaining cans.

 For the best final look, consider where the paper seams rest when attaching the cans.
 Most seams should be simple to hide by arranging them together against the sides of each can.